Deney Terrio: Lawsuits

 In 1991, Terrio sued Merv Griffin, the producer of Dance Fever, for sexual harassment; the US$11.3 million case was later dismissed.

 In 2015, Terrio sued the toy company Hasbro in a federal court for creating an animated gecko and toy figurine named Vinnie Terrio, alleging that his publicity rights were violated by the gecko and figurine.
 In February 2016, Terrio and Hasbro settled his claims out of court.

-In popular culture

-In the stand-up comedy special Eddie Murphy Raw (1987), Murphy makes a joke referencing an encounter with Terrio, prompting his father to inquire as to why he was with Terrio in the first place.

-Terrio was referred to in the Steve Martin movie Dirty Rotten Scoundrels (1988), in which Martin's character, a con man and hustler named Freddy Benson, poses as a disabled veteran as part of a plan to extract money from a rich woman.
-In order to induce her pity, Benson claims that he lost use of his legs after he found his girlfriend having sex with Terrio.

-In the final episode of season 1 of Modern Family, Claire tells Phil he looks like Deney Terrio.
-Jay incorrectly replies that Terrio was a 1970s disco dancer from Ohio.

-Terrio was also referenced in season 2 of Black Dynamite when he teamed up with funk-soul musician James Brown to compete against Black Dynamite and Cream Corn.